-Academic Staff Union of Polytechnics, ASUP has suspended its 15-day nationwide strike following the series of meetings held between the leadership of the union and the Federal Government.
+Academic Staff Union of Polytechnics, ASUP has suspended its two-month nationwide strike following the series of meetings held between the leadership of the union and the Federal Government.

 ASUP’s National Publicity Secretary, Mr Abdullahi Yalwa, made the disclosure in a press statement on Wednesday in Abuja.